Teeth Whitening and Your Smile

-The best type of whitening for your smile depends on what you are hoping to accomplish.
+The best type of teeth whitening for your smile depends on what you are hoping to accomplish.

 This is certainly the easiest method of whitening, but will brushing alone produce your whitest smile?
 Probably not.
 Whitening toothpastes use chemicals and abrasives to remove some surface stains caused by foods, beverages and smoking.
 They can also be used to maintain the appearance of your teeth after a professional whitening.
 However, toothpaste alone cannot change the natural color of your teeth or penetrate the surface of the tooth to remove deeper stains.
 A whitening toothpaste usually takes several weeks to produce results.
 Be sure to choose a product with a seal of approval from a reputable dental association and carefully follow the instructions for use.